Is Cashmere Wool? Essential Guide to 7 Key Differences That Matter

 2. Source animal.
 Cashmere comes exclusively from cashmere goats, while wool comes primarily from domestic sheep.
 Angora goats produce mohair (not cashmere), and pashmina goats produce pashmina, which is a type of cashmere fiber from the neck region of the animal.
 True cashmere and pashmina are closely related, but pashmina refers specifically to fibers from the neck region and is sometimes even finer.

 3. Quantity produced.
 A cashmere goat produces only 150 to 200 grams of the fine undercoat per year, compared to several kilograms of wool from a single sheep.
 This scarcity of production, combined with the need to produce cashmere in larger quantities to make garments, drives the high cost.
 Our guide to why cashmere is so expensive covers this production economics in detail.
+The is cashmere wool question comes up often in fashion discussions.

 4. Processing method.
 Before cashmere fibers can be spun into yarn, the raw fibre of excess animal oils and guard hair must be removed.
 This separation process is labor-intensive and contributes significantly to the total manufacturing process cost.
 Regular wool processing is less complex because the outer coat does not require the same level of fiber separation.